Fall Rot: Weygand line

 The French armies had fallen back on their lines of supply and communications and had easier access to repair shops, supply dumps and stores.
 About 112,000 evacuated French soldiers were repatriated via the Normandy and the Brittany ports.
 It was some substitute for the lost divisions in Flanders.
-The French were also able to make good a significant amount of their armoured/armored losses and raised the 1st and 2nd DCr; the 4th DCr also had its losses replaced; morale rose and was very high by the end of May 1940.
+The French were also able to make good a significant amount of their tank losses and raised the 1st and 2nd DCr; the 4th DCr also had its losses replaced; morale rose and was very high by the end of May 1940.

 Morale improved because most French soldiers knew of German success only by hearsay; surviving French officers had gained tactical experience against German mobile units and had increased confidence in their weapons, after seeing their artillery (which the post-battle analysis of the Wehrmacht recognised as technically excellent) and tanks perform better in combat than German armour.
-The French tanks had heavier armour/armor and bigger guns.
+The French tanks had heavier armour and bigger guns.
 Between 23 and 28 May, the French reconstituted the Seventh and Tenth armies.
 Weygand decided on hedgehog tactics, in defence in depth, to inflict maximum attrition on German units.
 He employed units in towns and small villages, which were prepared for all-round defence.
 Behind that, the new infantry, armoured and half-mechanised divisions were ready to counter-attack and relieve the surrounded units, which were ordered to hold out at all costs.